carmenbianca/report-liferay/report.md

 licensing policy, adapting Source Formatter---an internal tool for formatting of Java code---was identified as the most appropriate solution.

-Given that conclusion, two prototype products were produced and delivered:
+Given that conclusion, two prototype products were successfully produced and
+delivered:

 - An \gls{inbound} licensing verifier that finds all third-party dependencies, checks them against ClearlyDefined's public database, and compares the